hanabi/hanabi.github.io/README.md

 ### Stomping a Finesse

 * This is when a player clues a card directly that was going to be blind-played from a *Finesse*.
 Typically, this is a mistake, and it means that the player who gave the clue was not paying attention and failed to see that a *Finesse* happened at all.
-* Occasionally, *Finesses* will be stomped intentionally in order to "speed-up" a delayed *Finesse*.
-(This may be done to avoid the player discarding, for example.)

 ### Lines